 Fee waiver or reduction is a determination separate and apart from placement in a user category.
-The fee waiver standard provides that fees should be waived or reduced "if disclosure of the information is in the public interest because it is likely to contribute significantly to public understanding of the operations or activities of the government and is not primarily in the commercial interest of the requester."96 The Board has incorporated the statutory fee waiver test into its regulations.97 Such a determination requires balancing
+The fee waiver standard provides that fees should be waived or reduced "if disclosure of the information is in the public interest because it is likely to contribute significantly to public understanding of the operations or activities of the government and is not primarily in the commercial interest of the requester.
+The Board has incorporated the statutory fee waiver test into its regulations.
+Such a determination requires balancing whether the public interest in the disclosure outweighs the requester's commercial or personal interest in the disclosure.

-93 29 C.F.R. § 102.117(d)(2)(iii)(B).
+C.F.R. § 102.117(d)(2)(iii)(B).

-94 OMB Fee Guidelines, 52 Fed.
+&lt;sup>94 OMB Fee Guidelines, 52 Fed.
 Reg. at 10,019-20.